Israel–South Africa relations: 2023–24 genocide case

 International stances on South Africa v.
 Israel lawsuit:

 On December 29, South Africa filed a case against Israel, for committing genocide, war crimes, and crimes against humanity against Palestinians in Gaza during the Israel-Gaza conflict, at the International Court of Justice.
 Proceedings were instituted at the International Court of Justice pursuant to the Genocide Convention, to which both Israel and South Africa are signatory, and brought pursuant to Article IX of the Convention.
 In the country's 84-page application, filed on December 29, 2023, South Africa alleged that Israel's actions "are genocidal in character because they are intended to bring about the destruction of a substantial part of the Palestinian national, racial and ethnical group."
 South Africa requested that the ICJ issue a binding legal order on an interim basis (i.e., prior to a hearing on the merits of the application), requiring Israel to "immediately suspend its military operations in and against Gaza."
 While adjudication of the merits of the case may take years, such an order could be issued within weeks.
 Additionally, South Africa's president Cyril Ramaphosa also compared Israel's actions to apartheid.

 Balkees Jarrah, associate international justice director at Human Rights Watch, noted that the ICJ case is not a prosecution of individuals, and does not directly involve the International Criminal Court, which is a separate body, and stated that the case presents an opportunity to "provide clear, definitive answers on the question of whether Israel is committing genocide against the Palestinian people."
 Israel rejected the allegations "with disgust" and accused South Africa of working with Hamas, describing the actions of South Africa as "blood libel", and called Palestinians "the modern heirs of the Nazis".
 On January 2, 2024, Israel decided to appear before the ICJ in response to the case made by South Africa that Israel was committing genocide, despite a prior history of ignoring international tribunals.
 South Africa's case has been supported by Malaysia and Turkey, and peace groups such as CodePink, World Beyond War, RootsAction, and The People’s Forum, which urged over 25 countries to support South Africa's case, while U.S. National Security Council Coordinator for Strategic Communications John Kirby said the U.S. found the "submission meritless, counterproductive, completely without any basis in fact whatsoever."

+2026 diplomatic incident

+On 30 January 2026, South Africa declared Ariel Seidman, Israeli chargé d’affaires, persona non grata and ordered him to leave the country within 72 hours.
+South African authorities said the decision was due to repeated breaches of diplomatic protocol, including public remarks seen as insulting President Cyril Ramaphosa and failure to properly notify the government about visits by Israeli officials.
+Israeli Prime Minister Benjamin Netanyahu criticized the move as politically motivated and said Israel would retaliate by declaring South Africa’s senior diplomat in Israel persona non grata as well.